m4rcSA/docker-voltronic-homeassistant/README.md

 6) cd /opt/ha-inverter-mqtt-agent
 7) sudo nano config/inverter.conf (only edit this file if you don't have usb cable to inverter)
 8) sudo nano config/mqtt.json (change it with your variables)
-9) sudo docker-compose build
-10) sudo docker-compose up -d
+9) sudo docker-compose up --build -d
-11) sudo docker exec -it voltronic-mqtt bash -c '/opt/inverter-cli/bin/inverter_poller -d -1' (this is to test to see is everything ok regarding connection between inverter and docker)
+10) sudo docker exec -it voltronic-mqtt bash -c '/opt/inverter-cli/bin/inverter_poller -d -1' (this is to test to see is everything ok regarding connection between inverter and docker)

 this is the output result of my inverter:
 ````